avadev/Avalara-SDK-Ruby/docs/EInvoicing/V1/DataInputFieldsApi.md

 opts = {
   x_avalara_client: 'John's E-Invoicing-API Client', # String | You can freely use any text you wish for this value.
 This feature can help you diagnose and solve problems with your software.
 The header can be treated like a fingerprint.
   filter: 'requiredFor/countryMandate eq AU-B2G-PEPPOL', # String | Filter by field name and value.
 This filter only supports <code>eq</code> and <code>contains</code>.
 Refer to [https://developer.avalara.com/avatax/filtering-in-rest/](https://developer.avalara.com/avatax/filtering-in-rest/) for more information on filtering.
-  top: 10, # Float | If nonzero, return no more than this number of results.
-Used with <code>$skip</code> to provide pagination for large datasets.
-Unless otherwise specified, the maximum number of records that can be returned from an API call is 1,000 records.
+  top: 8.14, # Float | The number of items to include in the result.
-  skip: 10, # Float | If nonzero, skip this number of results before returning data.
+  skip: 'skip_example', # String | If nonzero, skip this number of results before returning data.
 Used with <code>$top</code> to provide pagination for large datasets.
   count: 'true', # Boolean | When set to true, the count of the collection is also returned in the response body
   count_only: 'true' # Boolean | When set to true, only the count of the collection is returned }